mvac7/mSXdevtools_WYZtoSDCCobj/README.md

 MSX PSG proPLAYER V0.3 is a development of WYZ [(WYZ Player)](https://github.com/AugustoRuiz/WYZTracker/tree/master/AsmPlayer)

-WYZTracker is a tool developed by Augusto Ruiz, from Retroworks, that can be used to compose music for WYZ's Player.
+[WYZTracker](https://github.com/AugustoRuiz/WYZTracker) is a tool developed by Augusto Ruiz, from Retroworks, that can be used to compose music for WYZ's Player.

 This tool is part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL), although it can be included in other libraries/engines.

 This is an open source project so you can include it in your projects, create a Fork to modify it and create a version adapted to your needs or as a base to create other tools.

-Enjoy it!
+This software was developed in Microsoft Visual Studio Community 2019.